NethServer/docs/administrator-manual/en/proxy_pass.rst

 comma-separated list of CIDR networks under the :guilabel:`Access from CIDR networks`  field.

-Additional **virtual host names** can be forwarded to another web server with the :guilabel:`Reverse proxy > Virtual hosts` page.
-In this case:
+A **virtual host name rule** can be forward HTTP requests to another web server, and is defined in the :guilabel:`Reverse proxy > Virtual hosts` page.
+For instance:

 * |product| is the firewall of your LAN